okhiroyuki/node-red-contrib-line-notify/README.md

 ## Note

-The handling method of the message using the msg variable differs depending on the version.
+**The handling method of the message using the msg variable differs depending on the version.**

 ### 3.0.0 or higher

-Handle messages with msg.payload.
+Handle messages with `msg.payload`.

 ### 2.1.0 or lower

-Handle messages with msg.message.
+Handle messages with `msg.message`.

 ## Install